How dangerous are false widow spiders?

 Often, the symptoms are no worse than the pain of a wasp sting.

 Males are more prone to biting.
-But this is only because they leave the nest in search of a mate, often venturing indoors looking for the ladies.
+But this is only because they leave the nest in search of a mate, often venturing indoors looking for females.
 They are only known to bite when provoked or trapped against skin.

 There are sometimes reports of false widow bites that present with more sinister symptoms like rotting flesh and excruciating pain.
 But these are usually not backed up with formal spider identification.